elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     root      1436  0.0  0.1   4776  1012 pts/0    R+   17:07   0:00 ps aux

 If you want to figure out specific information regarding a process then **ps** is your friend. **Top** shows you an overall overview of the system, where **ps** can dig deeper into each process ID.
 We can even see the full path of the command that was used to start the process, this can be helpful as well.
-Let&#8217;s see we wanted to find out any processes that have to do with postfix:
+Let's see we wanted to find out any processes that have to do with postfix:

     [root@rhel1 ~]# ps -eaf | grep postfix
     root      1165     1  0 16:13 ?
 00:00:00 /usr/libexec/postfix/master